-I’m customizing my desktop, how i want it.
-So, i would like to take this opportunity to write up this article in detailed way to help others.
+I’m customizing my desktop, how I want it to be and I would like to take this opportunity to write up this article in detailed way to help others.

-This article helps others to customize their desktop without headache.
+This article helps others to customize their desktop without much glitches.

-If you feel some tweak is missing in this article, i would request you to mention that in comment sections.
+If you feel some tweak is missing in this article, I request you to mention that in comment sections.
 It will be very helpful for other users.

 The Activities Overview will display all the running applications or launched/opened windows by clicking